hkhamm/gcal/README.md

 1) Download the repository.

-2) Edit CONFIG.py for your environment (including your mongodb settings).
+2) Edit copy CONFIG.base.py to CONFIG.py and configure for your environment.

 3) Setup the virtual enviroment:
 ```shell